ultibohub/API/README.md

 Ultibo core API for C and C++

+More information about developing with [Ultibo Core](https://github.com/ultibohub/Core) can be found in the [Ultibo wiki](https://github.com/ultibohub/Core/wiki)

+See the [C/C++ API reference](https://ultibo.org/documentation/api/index.html) for detailed documentation of the available functionality

 ### Supported interfaces:

 The includes folder contains header files for interfaces to the following Ultibo APIs